alarm9k/bitwala-test/README.md

 # What is this repo?
 This is a coding challenge that I was asked to do at Bitwala.
+The task description is included in the `task-description.md`.

 # How to run it.
 - Clone the repo and make sure you have reasonably recent versions of `yarn` and `node`.